Dossier: Deep Research via Ledger-Driven Branching Search and Query Encoding Learning

 Abstract

 Deep research requires synthesizing information across fragmented sources.
-Existing ReAct-style agents typically rely on long, linear search trajectories, where early retrieval failures propagate and compound through the reasoning chain.
-We introduce \textbf{Dossier}, a deep research agent that replaces linear paths with {\em locally parallel, branching search} managed by a persistent \textbf{Research Ledger}.
+Existing ReAct-style agents for such multi-hop retrieval typically rely on long, linear search trajectories, where early retrieval failures compound through the reasoning chain.
+We introduce Dossier, a deep research agent that replaces linear paths with locally parallel, branching search managed by a persistent Research Ledger.
 The Ledger explicitly tracks claims, contradictions, and information gaps, continuously updating as new evidence is synthesized.
-To improve the quality of each retrieval step, we introduce \textbf{Evidence-Aligned Query Learning (EAQL)}, a training mechanism that fine-tunes query encoders to condition on the Research Ledger.
+To improve the quality of each retrieval step, we introduce Evidence-Aligned Query Learning (EAQL), a training mechanism that fine-tunes query encoders to condition on the Research Ledger.
 This ensures that generated queries are contextually grounded in the agent’s evolving state rather than isolated prompts.
-Our evaluation demonstrates that Dossier’s branching architecture improves end-to-end accuracy on BrowseComp-Plus by 27 percentage points and HoVer by 29 percentage points, respectively, with the Ledger and EAQL contributing 10 and 13 percentage points in accuracy, respectively.
+Our evaluation demonstrates that Dossier’s branching architecture improves end-to-end accuracy on BrowseComp-Plus by 23 percentage points and HoVer by 29 percentage points across multiple LLM models